Flash freezing: Nucleation

 Classical nucleation theory is a widely used approximate theory for estimating these rates, and how they vary with variables such as temperature.
 It correctly predicts that the time needed for nucleation decreases extremely rapidly when supersaturated.

 Nucleation can be divided into homogeneous nucleation and heterogeneous nucleation.
-First comes homogeneous nucleation, because this is much simpler.
-Classical nucleation theory assumes that for a microscopic nucleus of a new phase, the free energy of a droplet can be written as the sum of a bulk term, proportional to a volume and surface term.
+Homogeneous nucleation is the rarer, but simpler, case.
+In homogeneous nucleation, classical nucleation theory assumes that for a microscopic, spherical nucleus of a new phase, the free energy change of a droplet $\Delta G(r)$ is a function of the size of the nucleus, and can be written as the sum of terms proportional to the nucleus' volume and surface area: